vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ---
 I've just spent most of my evenings in the last month on setting up this blog.
 And I have some fresh knowlede I'd like to share with you.
 Because when I was searching for and article to help me get started fast, I was not very lucky.
 One of mine first posts and yes, I'm posting an article how to create a blog.

-The article I was searching for shouldn't help me with my content.
-The article should have helped me with the the creation and setting technically.
+The article I was searching for shouldn't have helped me with the content.
+The article should have helped me with the the creation and technical setup.
 The most important part of a blog is the content, so don't lose time on a flashy design.
 Design of most of the most successful blogs is usually unattractive and oldschool, their design usually didn't change in last decade :)